 SMG Journal writing prize

 In 2016 the Science Museum Group Journal introduced a prize to encourage and reward research articles by talented early career scholars.
-The 2017/18 competition is now open and the deadline for is 1 March 2018.
+The 2020/21 competition is now open and the deadline for this is 1 March 2021.
 Any queries about the prize can be directed to the editorial staff: firstname.lastname@example.org

 The Journal itself aims to provide open access to peer-reviewed research by international scholars, bringing together ideas across the broad areas of study that inform our work and fascinate our wide readership.
 This ambition can only be fuelled by the quality and originality of our contributors, now and in the future, and the Journal is proud to take a role in encouraging and developing academic excellence.